In This Topic

 - using the check box, simply 'tick' to Show or 'untick' to Hide.

-Using the Snap to Grid in conjunction with Snap To Handle, allows you to align objects perfectly with other objects on the page.
+Using the Snap to Grid in conjunction with Snap to Handle, allows you to align objects perfectly with other objects on the page.

-Once you have started a drawing and lined it up with the grid, you want cabinets to line up with other cabinets and walls, not the grid, therefore the 'Snap To Grid' feature by itself has limited usefulness.
+you want cabinets to line up with other cabinets and walls, not the grid, therefore the 'Snap To Grid' feature by itself has limited usefulness.
+For more on

-Snap to Handle lets the mouse jump to these points on a cabinet, which means that any of these handles can be matched up to any other handle on existing cabinets (or objects, such as a wall).
+Snap to Handle can also be used in conjunction with the Handles to make it simpler to dimension specific items such as benchtops, tops, doors etc. Snap to Handle lets the mouse jump to these points on a cabinet, which means that any of these handles can be matched up to any other handle on existing cabinets (or objects, such as a wall).
 When handles snap together they join exactly, which means your cabinets will be precisely lined up.

 Snap to Graphics controls whether you can snap to a graphics item, like the poly discussed below, images, text, lines etc.